LiamCoyle/RepoSearch-backend/README.md

 GITHUB_ACCESS_TOKEN=your_github_personal_access_token_here
 ```

-**Note:** The `GITHUB_ACCESS_TOKEN` is optional.
-If provided, all GitHub API requests will be authenticated, which increases the rate limit from 60 requests/hour (unauthenticated) to 5,000 requests/hour (authenticated).
-To create a personal access token, go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic).
+**Note:** The `GITHUB_ACCESS_TOKEN` is optional but highly recommended for production use.
+If provided, all GitHub API requests will be authenticated using a Bearer token in the Authorization header, which increases the rate limit from 60 requests/hour (unauthenticated) to 5,000 requests/hour (authenticated).

+**To create a GitHub Personal Access Token:**
+1. Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
+2. Click "Generate new token (classic)"
+3. Give it a descriptive name (e.g., "RepoSearch API")
+4. Select the scopes you need (for public repository access, no scopes are required)
+5. Click "Generate token"
+6. Copy the token immediately (you won't be able to see it again)
+7. Add it to your `.env` file as `GITHUB_ACCESS_TOKEN=your_token_here`

+**Security Note:** Never commit your access token to version control.
+Always use environment variables or a secure secrets management system.

 ### Running the Server